 I immediately thought about my mother.
-I was brought up in a house where my mom would buy wheat in buckets, and she would grind the wheat and bake bread every day.
+I was brought up in a house where my mom would buy wheat in buckets; she would grind it and bake bread every day.
 I began to think about how I could help feed these kids by baking bread.

 The Nutritional Value of Wheat

-When we mill the whole wheat berry, we know we are getting the full nutritional value of the complete grain, including the bran (the outer layer) which contains the largest amount of insoluble fiber, magnesium, riboflavin, thiamine, niacin, iron, and zinc; and the germ (or seed) which is an excellent source of vitamins B1, B2, B3, E, magnesium, iron, zinc, phosphorous, and polyunsaturated fatty acids.
-The endosperm (middle layer) contains mostly protein and carbohydrates along with small amounts of B vitamins, iron andsoluble fiber.
+When we mill the whole wheat berry, we know we are getting the full nutritional value of the complete grain, including the bran (the outer layer) which contains insoluble fiber, magnesium, riboflavin, thiamine, niacin, iron, and zinc; and the germ (or seed) which is an excellent source of vitamins B1, B2, B3, E, magnesium, iron, zinc, phosphorous, and polyunsaturated fatty acids.
+The endosperm (middle layer) contains mostly protein and carbohydrates along with small amounts of B vitamins, iron, and soluble fiber.

-And here is why I think this information is important: With the advent of industrial milling in the late 1800s, we began filtering out the bran and germ and used only the remaining endosperm, resulting in what we know as all-purpose white flour.
-The advantage: this stripped down, lifeless version of flour has a shelf life of several months.
-The downside: We lost the important insoluble fiber and minerals, a combination essential for proper digestion and nourishment.
+And here is why I think this information is relevant: With the advent of industrial milling in the late 1800s, we began filtering out the bran and germ and used only the remaining endosperm, resulting in what we know as all-purpose white flour.
+Stripped down it is lifeless and has a shelf life of several months.
+It has lost the insoluble fiber and minerals, a combination essential for proper digestion and nourishment.

-My mother used to say: "Within one day of grinding or milling 40% percent of the nutrients have oxidized" (and being kids we would make fun of her: “Sure mom, you can actually see the nutrients fly away?”)
+My mother used to say: "Within one day of grinding or milling 40% percent of the nutrients have oxidized" (and being kids we would make fun of her: “Sure mom, you can see the nutrients fly away?”)
 Well, she was right.
-Upon further studyI found that within 72 hours of grinding or milling, 90% percent of the nutrients have been destroyed.
+Upon further study, research has found that within 72 hours of grinding or milling, 90% percent of the nutrients "fly away."
 What is left are “empty calories,” mostly starch.

 So, why not just buy Whole Grain Flour?

 That is not necessarily true for flour you buy at the store.
 Not only have we been taking essential parts of the grain out, but to make milling more effective, we started adding things.

-Almost all white flour in the US is bleached with a toxic chlorine bleach called azodicarbonamide.
+Almost all white flour in the United States goes through a bleaching process with toxic chlorine called azodicarbonamide.
 Another common additive is fungal amylase (which slows down the growth of mold) and potassium bromate (aka brominated flour).
-Potassium bromate has been associated with cancer and kidney and nervous system disorders and is banned in many countries (but not the U.S).
+Potassium bromate has been associated with cancer, kidney, nervous system disorders and is banned in many countries (but not the U.S).

-We only mill a small amount of grain at once, the fat from the germ is well distributed which also minimizes spoilage.
-In addition, stone-ground flour is usually coarser, therefore exposure to oxygen is less, and the nutrients remain in the flour for longer.
+We only mill a small amount of grain at once, the fat from the germ is well balanced which also minimizes spoilage.
+Stone -ground flour is usually coarser; therefore exposure to oxygen is less, and the nutrients remain in the flour for longer.

-It's important to realize that the nutrition is in the grain
+It's important to realize that the nutrition is in the grain.

 - James Cammilleri